UPDATE

 Licensing

-How do I get the required experience without a license?
+How can I get the required experience without an appraiser license?

 You must work under the supervision of a certified appraiser as a registered trainee.